Rush to dollar assets costing Japanese investors dear

 "Because returns on domestic products are so low, foreign-currency-denominated stocks and bonds are popular among Japanese investors.
 Their need for dollar funding is pushing up the cost," said Makoto Noji, senior fixed-income strategist at SMBC Nikko Securities.

-Despite an aggressive money-printing program by the Bank of Japan since late 2012, domestic economic activity remains subdued, and local investments deliver poor returns, which has pushed Japanese investors to look overseas.
+Despite an aggressive money-printing programme by the Bank of Japan since late 2012, domestic economic activity remains subdued, and local investments deliver poor returns, which has pushed Japanese investors to look overseas.

 In 2014, they bought 12.1 trillion yen ($98 billion) of foreign securities after net sales of 6 trillion yen in 2013.